 Aside from getting blocked by Netflix, there are two other problems when trying to use TunnelBear for streaming:

 - Very few server locations: This means you will not have any other options if you run into problems.

 ExpressVPN is an excellent streaming VPN.
-Our tests confirmed that it’s consistently fast and can unblock most streaming services, including US Netflix (and many regional libraries too), Hulu, Disney Plus, and more.
+Our tests confirmed that it’s consistently fast and can unblock most streaming services, including US Netflix (with many regional libraries).
+It is also a great VPN for Hulu, Disney Plus, and more.
 Below we are streaming US Netflix using an ExpressVPN server in Washington DC:

 Streaming winner: ExpressVPN

 Torrenting with ExpressVPN and TunnelBear